rikifujihara/quiz-app/README.md

 # Style Guide

 This app's source code stying is mainly guided by Shopify's Ruby Style Guide which can be found <a href="https://ruby-style-guide.shopify.dev/#general">here</a>.
-Rubocop was used frequently which automatically styles the ruby code with best-practice conventions.
+Rubocop was used frequently to automatically style the ruby code with best-practice conventions.

 # Implementation Plan